Getting Started with .NET MAUI DataGrid

 }

-Create a simple data source as shown in the following code example in a new class file, and save it as OrderInfo.cs file:
+Create a simple data model as shown in the following code example, and save it as OrderInfo.cs file:

 public class OrderInfo